rezn-project/rezn-seedr/README.md

 ### WARNING

-This tool **takes over the box.** It is not meant to be used on shared systems or developer laptops.
+This tool **takes over the box.**
-You run `rezn-seedr` on clean hosts you intend to dedicate to infrastructure.
+Run it only on clean, dedicated hosts, not shared or dev laptops.

 ---

-### Status
+## Status

-This project is **under active development**.
-Currently supported:
+**Under active development.**

----
+Breaking changes happen weekly.